ulugbekna/findex/README.md

 - Use a distributed hash table for the inverted index tree to split up indexing memory load or have redundancy; could use Bloom filters for communication between DHT nodes to minimize communication overhead

+- Add sorting support by `TokenMetaInfo`

+  Since each token has meta-info, we could support sorting query results according to a user/lexer-provided comparison function to show most useful results first.
+This should be easy to implement in a naive way, where we would sort the results every time with the provided comparison function.
+This may be inefficient, so there are two solutions:

+    - caching: we could cache sorted results
+        1. Cache replacement policy needs to be picked: LRU?
+        2. Cache entry flushing: we flush a cache entry for a token, when the inverted index entry for that token gets an update.
+    - keep a sorted list of files for a token entry in the inverted index
+        - this would result in faster lookups and no caching, but updates would be slowed down; also, since we use a thread-safe inverted index data structure, we should be aware to not lock the whole data structure on sorted insertion

 ### Performance